D-arko/E-Commerce/README.md

 Server and database are connected via node-postgres module.

 In queries.js file I implemented functions for CRUD operations for every table in a database.
 Those functions are exported to app.js file.
-In app.js these functons are used to handle HTTP requests for each endpoint.
+In app.js these functions are used to handle HTTP requests for each endpoint.